 O. urethralis is a commensal of the genitourinary tract, and most clinical isolates are from the urine, predominantly from men.
 Although symptomatic infections are rare, bacteremia, septic arthritis that mimics gonococcal arthritis, and peritonitis in patients who need chronic ambulatory peritoneal dialysis have been reported.

-O. ureolytica also occurs primarily in the urine, usually from patients with long-term urinary catheters or other urinary drainage systems.
+O. ureolytica also occurs primarily in the urine, usually in patients with long-term urinary catheters or other urinary drainage systems.
 These patients have a propensity to develop urinary stones, possibly because the organism hydrolyzes urea and alkalinizes the urine, leading to precipitation of phosphates.
-Bacteremia has occurred in a patient with obstructive uropathy.

 Diagnosis of Oligella infections is by culture.